laminas-api-tools/api-tools-configuration/README.md

-ZF Configuration
+Laminas Configuration
 ================

-Manage the configuration of a ZF2 project.
+Manage the configuration of a Laminas project.

 Installation